 Year after year, we are treated to more incredible Japanese books in translation.
-After the fantastic turn-out of Japanese books in 2020 — especially Mieko Kawakami’s breakaway hit Breasts and Eggs — 2021 has a lot to live up to.
+After the fantastic turn-out of Japanese books in 2021 — especially Kyoko Nakajima’s Things Remembered and Things Forgotten and Mieko Kawakami’s Heaven — 2022 has a lot to live up to.

-Luckily, all signs point to 2021 being an even better year for new Japanese books in translation.
+Luckily, all signs point to 2022 being an even better year for new Japanese books in translation than 2021 was!

 New Japanese Books in Translation

-Here, we have catalogued all the most exciting new Japanese books in translation coming in 2021.
-You’ll find such exciting titles as Heaven, the new novel by Mieko Kawakami, and a brand new short story collection from Haruki Murakami: First Person Singular.
+Here, we have catalogued all the most exciting new Japanese books in translation coming in 2022.
+You’ll find such exciting titles as All The Lovers in the Night, the new novel by Mieko Kawakami, and a brand new short story collection from Sayaka Murata: Life Ceremony.

 Translated by Sam Bett & David Boyd